steliannechita/meme-generator/README.md

 Meme generator created using React.
-This app is one of the projects of React tutorial (by Bob Ziroll) I've used as a source of self-learning, on Scrimba.

 ## Project purpose

 - Creating a meme generator that fetches data (images) from an API (https://api.imgflip.com) and allows user to add text captions to established memes.